mikeroyal/DevOps/README.md

 # DevOps
 A guide for getting started in DevOps tools.

+[GitHub](https://github.com/) provides hosting for software development version control using Git.It offers all of the distributed version control and source code management functionality of Git as well as adding its own features.
+It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.

+[GitLab](https://about.gitlab.com/) is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open-source license, developed by GitLab Inc.

 [Jenkins](https://jenkins.io/) is a free and open source automation server.
 Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical aspects of continuous delivery.

 [Bamboo](https://www.atlassian.com/software/bamboo) is a continuous integration (CI) server that can be used to automate the release management for a software application, creating a continuous delivery pipeline.